Incident Command System (ICS)

 CARES ICS Requirements

-CARES is required by the state of Oregon and Clackamas county to use proper ICS procdures.
+CARES is required by the state of Oregon and Clackamas County to use proper ICS procedures.
 Because of these requirements, CARES personal are required to complete 3 online FEMA ICS courses.

 FEMA ICS 100.b Introduction to Incident Command System.